FREE SHIPPING FROM UKULELES TO ALL MEXICO

 If it has a bridge, it does have a neck and fingerboard but all of the same material and it causes me to lose some of all that brightness and ease of playing because, in addition, the bridge is made of plastic and already attached at the factory with the resonance cap then never You could modify it.

-In conclusion: We love the sound of both but if you are going to choose your first one, preferably take a wooden one to even know it more and when you know a little more and do not complicate yourself and make strums or chords take one home to give it all love he deserves.
+In conclusion: We love the sound of both but if you are going to choose your first one, preferably take a wooden one so that you can even get to know it more and when you know a little more and it does not get complicated and strum or chords take one home to give it all love you deserve.